 Activity was generally in overnight deposits, as well as CDs - where we looked to add attractive yield levels.
 In general, we were happier to buy longer-dated paper earlier in the quarter, with this activity easing as we moved into March and the yields on longer-dated paper looked less attractive on our models.
-Early in the quarter we were happy to add one-year CDs from Bank of Nova Scotia and Goldman Sachs, with one-year paper from Bank of Montreal the notable purchase later in the period.
+Early in the quarter we were happy to add one-year CDs from Bank of Nova Scotia and DZ Bank, with one-year paper from Lloyds the notable purchase later in the period.